How to Find a Reliable Supplier in China: The Ultimate 2026 Sourcing Guide

 If you have the budget, visiting suppliers in person can give you a big advantage.
 Meeting manufacturers face-to-face helps you build trust and often leads to better prices.

-Some top trade shows to consider:
+Some top trade shows to consider in China are:

-- Canton Fair (Guangzhou)
+1. Canton Fair (Guangzhou)

-- CHINAPLAS (Shenzhen/Shanghai)
+2. CHINAPLAS (Shenzhen/Shanghai)

-A leading event for plastics and manufacturing technology.
-Best for industrial and production-focused businesses. - Global Sources Expo (Hong Kong)
+This is a leading event for plastics and manufacturing technology.
+Best for industrial and production-focused businesses.

 How to Choose the Right Supplier in China Without Getting Scammed

-Once you’ve found a few potential suppliers, the next step is to narrow them down carefully.
+If you want to handle it by yourself, after you’ve found a few potential suppliers, the next step is to narrow them down carefully.
 Don’t choose based on price alone, focus on trust, transparency, and proper verification.

 1. Do a Proper Background Check